 Your student will work with our staff during the application, pre-departure, overseas, and return experience.
-The Office of Study Abroad will communicate directly with him or her via email, phone, and our online application management system.
+The Office of Global Affairs will communicate directly with him or her via email, phone, and our online application management system.
 Your student is advised to refer to his or her application frequently for program updates, to submit required program materials, to ask questions, et cetera.
-While parents can always contact the Office of Study Abroad, we do urge students to take ownership of the process themselves to get them started on the right track for a study abroad experience.
+While parents can always contact the Office of Global Affairs, we do urge students to take ownership of the process themselves to get them started on the right track for a study abroad experience.

 A few expectations we have of your student:

 - Communicate: with us, with you, and with the host university (if applicable);